Salone del Mobile 2026

 The Proscenium Diorama

-The stand is built around a sequence of parallel frames that generate depth and define the rhythm of the scene.
-Visitors move through the installation as if entering a scale model, becoming part of a carefully composed spatial scene.
-Human presence is woven into the project: the bar, seating and gathering areas emerge from the same generative system, encouraging moments of stillness, conversation and play.
-The diorama becomes a self-contained world, everything needed to inhabit it grows from the same material.
+Human presence was woven into the project: the bar, seating and gathering areas emerged from the same generative system, encouraging moments of stillness, conversation and play.
+The diorama became a self-contained world, everything needed to inhabit it grew from the same material.

 When colour is architecture